Towards a provably resilient scheme for graph-based watermarking

-The watermark generated by the codec from \cite{chroni} belongs to the class of reducible permutation graphs first defined in~\cite{collberg}.
-It is a directed graph $G$ whose vertex set is $\{0, 1, \ldots, 2n+2\}$, and whose edge set contains $4n+3$ edges, to wit: a \emph{path edge} $(u, u-1)$ for $u=1,\ldots,2n+2$, constituting a Hamiltonian path that will be unique in $G$, and a \emph{tree edge} from $u$ to $q(u)$, for $u=1,\ldots,n^*$, where $q(u)$ is defined as the vertex $v > u$ with the greatest index in $P_s$ to the left of $u$, if such $v$ exists, or $2n+2$ otherwise\footnote{ The rationale behind the name \emph{tree edge} is the fact that such edges induce a spanning tree of $G \setminus \{0\}$. }.
-A graph so obtained is called a \emph{canonical reducible permutation graph}.
+The watermark generated by Chroni and Nikolopoulos's encoding algorithm~\cite{chroni-2} is a directed graph $G$ whose vertex set is $\{0, 1, \ldots, 2n+2\}$, and whose edge set contains $4n+3$ edges, to wit: a \emph{path edge} $(u, u-1)$ for $u=1,\ldots,2n+2$, constituting a Hamiltonian path that will be unique in $G$, and a \emph{tree edge} from $u$ to $q(u)$, for $u=1,\ldots,n^*$, where $q(u)$ is defined as the vertex $v > u$ with the greatest index in $P_s$ to the left of $u$, if such $v$ exists, or $2n+2$ otherwise.
+The rationale behind the name \emph{tree edge} is the fact that such edges induce a spanning tree of $G \setminus \{0\}$.